yhurynovich/Openrouter-Proxy-Server/README.md

 The key rotation system implements:

 - **Sticky Sessions**: Uses same key for consecutive requests when possible
-- **Smart Cooldown**: Rate-limited keys enter cooldown based on rate limit headers
+- **Smart Cooldown**: Rate-limited keys enter cooldown based on rate limit headers.
+The proxy parses `ratelimit-reset`, `retry-after`, and similar headers from 429 responses to determine the exact reset time, then waits until that time before retrying — rather than using short exponential backoff that would result in repeated 429s.
 - **Failure Tracking**: Keys are deactivated after 5 consecutive failures
 - **Age-based Selection**: Rotates to least recently used available key
 - **Automatic Recovery**: Keys automatically reactivate after cooldown period